-2.1 Clinical performance will be evaluated periodically throughout each clinical course using the following rating scale: exceeds standard, meets standard, in progress, unsatisfactory, and not observed.

-Clinical performance evaluation is based on progress toward and achievement of competencies as defined on the clinical evaluation tool.
-Indicators for evaluation may include written clinical assignments, verbalization of information, and delivery of safe and effective nursing care.

-- 2.2 The student will receive a written clinical evaluation throughout the course as well as a final clinical evaluation.
+- 2.1 Clinical performance will be evaluated periodically throughout each clinical course using the following rating scale: exceeds standard, meets standard, in progress, unsatisfactory, and not observed. - Clinical performance evaluation is based on progress toward and achievement of competencies as defined on the clinical evaluation tool.
+Indicators for evaluation may include written clinical assignments, verbalization of information, and delivery of safe and effective nursing care. - 2.2 The student will receive a written clinical evaluation throughout the course as well as a final clinical evaluation.
 A final clinical grade of satisfactory (S) or unsatisfactory (U) will be based on the written clinical evaluations. - 2.3 A satisfactory clinical evaluation indicates that performance of the clinical competencies meets or exceeds the standard and were achieved at a level consistent with preparation. - 2.4 An unsatisfactory evaluation of clinical performance indicates that the student is unsafe because he/she has failed to meet the standard of performance for clinical competencies at a level consistent with preparation. - 2.5 Criteria for an unsatisfactory clinical day are: - a.
-Violation of any critical behavior of safe practice, consistent with level of preparation. - b.
+Violation of any critical behavior of safe practice, listed in Section III, consistent with level of preparation. - b.
 Repetition of an 'in progress' rating, or less than satisfactory behaviors, as identified by the competencies on the clinical evaluation tool. - c.
 Violation of attendance policy (1.0) - d.
-Violation of clinical make-up policy (2.0) - e.
-Violation of the preparation and deadlines for assignments' policy (3.0) - f.
-Violation of confidentiality and privacy standards policy (4.0) - g.
-Violation of student uniform policy (8.0), depending on the violation or frequency - h.
-Violation of skills laboratory policy (10.0)
+Violation of skills laboratory policy (2.0) - e.
+Violation of skills check-off policy (3.0) - f.
+Violation of the preparation and deadlines for assignments' policy (4.0) - g.
+Violation of confidentiality and privacy standards policy (5.0) - h.
+Violation of student uniform policy (9.0), depending on the violation or frequency

 - i.
-Violation of skills laboratory check-off policy (11.0) - j.
-Repetition of an 'in progress' rating in Skills laboratory check-off (11.1.a) - k.
-Occurrence of any event that results in dismissal from a clinical site (15.0 & 16.0) - 2.6 The student will meet with faculty periodically throughout the course to discuss progress in meeting clinical competencies and strategies for improvement. - 2.7 An unsatisfactory clinical experience will be discussed by the faculty and the student, addressing the deficiency and strategies for improvement. - 2.8 A total of three unsatisfactory clinical days for one course constitute a final unsatisfactory evaluation, resulting in failure of the course. - 2.9 All policies related to attendance, clinical make-up, and clinical evaluation applies to skills laboratory class and skill check-off.
+Occurrence of any event that results in dismissal from a clinical site (14.0 & 15.0) - 2.6 The student will meet with faculty periodically throughout the course to discuss progress in meeting clinical competencies and strategies for improvement. - 2.7 An unsatisfactory clinical experience will be discussed by the faculty and the student, addressing the deficiency and strategies for improvement. - 2.8 A total of three unsatisfactory clinical days for one course constitute a final unsatisfactory evaluation, resulting in failure of the course. - 2.9 All policies related to attendance, clinical make-up, and clinical evaluation applies to skills laboratory class and skill check-off.